TheMulhima/Easier-Pantheon-Practice/README.md

 Easier Pantheon Practice

 # Description:
-A mod that makes practicing in HoG easier.
+A mod that makes practicing for pantheons in HoG easier.
 It adds many features some of them include, allowing you to press a key to reload bosses much quicker, matches the health and damage of bosses with P5, and gives you the ability to do fury practice in HoG.
-There are more but you can read the readme for that ¬‿¬.
+There are more but you can read the readme for that :)

 # How to use
 - Download this mod, the Modding API and SFCore from the modinstaller.